-"Board" means the Board of [Education / Trustees] of [the] School District [No.] of [NameAiken] County.
+"Board" means the Board of Education of the Aiken County Public School District .

 "Business" means any corporation, partnership, individual, sole proprietorship, joint stock company, joint venture, or any other legal entity.

 "Business day" means a day that is neither a Saturday, Sunday, nor a state or federal holiday.